Temple Israel Reform Congregation is there for you and your family for every cycle of your life along with the support of the entire congregation.

 Second Bar/Bat Mitzvah

 The term “Bar Mitzvah” literally means “son of the commandment.”
 The young adult is ready to take on the responsibilities and to follow the “mitzvot” or commendments of Jewish Life.
-Althought teachnically it is impossible to have a “second Bar Mitzvah” (since when one become Bar Mitzvah they remain that way forever), the term simply refers to an “aliyah” to the “Torah” and a rededication to Torah Study.
+Althought technically it is impossible to have a “second Bar Mitzvah” (since when one become Bar Mitzvah they remain that way forever), the term simply refers to an “aliyah” to the “Torah” and a rededication to Torah Study.
 The custom is based on the reading of Psalm 90:10, which tells us that 70 years is the expected lifespan of a person.
 Given this expectation, one can imagine that at age 70, it is as if one has been granted a new start.
 When reaching 83, it is equivalent to reaching the age of Bar/Bat Mitzvah in the “second life”.
 It is certainly appropriate to mark special milestones in life in spiritual ways, by being called to the Torah and rejoicing for reaching this significant age as an octogenarian.
-This opportunity alllows the person to make an important statement to children, grandchildren, family, congregation and friends about the importance of Judaism in their lives.
+This opportunity allows the person to make an important statement to children, grandchildren, family, congregation and friends about the importance of Judaism in their lives.
 Our faith constantly implores us to learn from our sages and elders.
 It is hoped that the strength and vibrancy of youth can be tempered with the wisdom and matuity of experience.
 Our very own Arnold Grossman became a Bar Mitzvah at the young age of 83 and he made us all very proud.

 Confirmation was newly added to the Jewish lifecycle rites to extend the religious education of a youngster.
 Typically at age 15-16, the confirmands are more mature to better accept the responsibility to live a Jewish life.
-During Shavuot, high school age teens reaffirm their participation in Judaism by leading services by reciting prayers and reading from the Torah.
+During Shavuot, high school aged teens reaffirm their participation in Judaism by leading services by reciting prayers and reading from the Torah.

 During Shavuot, the holiday that celebrates the giving of the Torah, adults who were Bar/Bat Mitzvah are given the opportunity for confirmation.
 They further their study of Judaism and reaffirm their participation in Judaism by leading the service by reciting prayers and reading from the Torah.